thestumbler/rgb565-converter/README.md

 * added `pyproject.toml` b/c `setup.py` and `pip install -e` *deprecation*
   - see [https://ichard26.github.io/blog/2024/08/whats-new-in-pip-24.2/](
          https://ichard26.github.io/blog/2024/08/whats-new-in-pip-24.2/)
+  - unnecessary if you don't plan to do any local editing of this tool

 These changes are very crude and not suitable for a pull request.
 They are primarily for learning and experimenting.
 Some (all?) of the